AndrewColinMaher/AndrewColinMaher.github.io/README.md

 - Provide Links to all his relevant Social Media
 - Promote any Collaborative projects that he creates or is involved in
 - Provide Links to merch that he is selling
-- Provide a form where were potential colloborators or Clients can get in touch
+- Provide a form where potential collaborators or Clients can get in touch

 The users goals of this site are

 - To find out more information about CJBLasts, does he exist on other platforms?
-- Can I see what other projects he is invovled in.
+- Can I see what other projects he is involved in.
-- How much followers does he have.
+- How many followers does he have.
 - Find out how to get in touch with CJBlasts.

 ## UX

 ### Market Analysis

-The Primary and secondary target audience users of this site are in the age group of 10 years old an on upards to 30 or more.
-I will be designing the site to be simple and attractive to its users, I will be using bright colours and animating svg images to make the site feel fun and interactive these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.
+The Primary and secondary target audience users of this site are in the age group of 10 years old and upwards to 30 or more.
+I will be designing the site to be simple and attractive to its users, I will be using bright colours and animating svg images to make the site feel fun and interactive, these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.

 ### Features

-The site needs to be colourful and simplistic that evokes warmth anf fun.
+The site needs to be colourful and simplistic so that it evokes warmth and fun.
 It should have some moving or animating features, css animations with tools such as Keyframes chrome tool to help me animate images and divs.

 This site is going to be fully responsive across desktop tablet and mobile devices.
 It will use a flex Grid to display art work and a video gallery which uses modals that incorporate a footer with links to the clients social media accounts